-The two cards have the same $450 annual fee, but The Business Platinum® Card from American Express is a more general rewards card that functions on American Express' Membership Rewards® program (Terms apply; See Rates and Fees).
-Furthermore, The Business Platinum® Card from American Express is featuring a welcome offer opportunity worth up to 75,000 bonus Membership Rewards® points.
+The Business Platinum® Card from American Express is a more general rewards card that functions on American Express' Membership Rewards® program (Terms apply; See Rates and Fees).
+That flexibility, however, comes with a higher annual fee of $595.
+The Business Platinum® Card from American Express, however, is featuring a welcome offer opportunity worth up to 75,000 bonus Membership Rewards® points.
 Earn 50,000 bonus points after you spend $10,000 and earn an additional 25,000 points after you spend another $10,000 all in the first three months.
 For reference, that bonus alone could be worth more than $1,000 in flights given that you can receive 35 percent of your points back (up to 500,000 points a year) when you Pay with Points for a first- or business-class flight on any airline (or any class flight on your pre-selected airline) through amextravel.com.
 The catch with this bonus offer, of course, is the high spending threshold you have to meet in order to earn those points.

 For comparison, the Delta Reserve for Business Credit Card offers 40,000 bonus miles plus 10,000 MQMs after $3,000 in qualified purchases over the first three months.

 In terms of earning rewards on an ongoing basis, the Delta card focuses on, well, Delta.
 The Delta Reserve for Business Credit Card offers two miles for every $1 spent with Delta; whereas, The Business Platinum® Card from American Express has more general earning options for travelers, including five points for every $1 spent on flights and prepaid hotels booked through amextravel.com.